catilly/hcol_senior_thesis/README.md

 - **predict_XP-EN.R**: A script for fitting and evaluating XP-EN in YRI.

-- **process_files_for_plotting.R**: Used in aggregate.sh to process files into a format that can easily be visualized in ggplot2.
+- **process_files_for_plotting.R**: Used in **aggregate.sh** to process files into a format that can easily be visualized in ggplot2.

 - **run_all.sh**: A script that runs all eight methods on the chr21 data.

 - **run_XP-BLUP.sh**: A script for fitting and evaluating XP-BLUP in YRI.

 - **XP-BLUP_helper.R**: A script that generates appropriately formatted input files for XP-BLUP.

+- **simulate_expression_prediction_v2.R**: A set of custom R functions that are used throughout our study, documented in detail.
+This contains processing and model-fitting functions (including our novel method XP-EN) employed in the demo, but it also contains functions for simulating gene expression.

 ## Demo: Evaluating Expression Prediction Methods in Chromosome 21